aptos-labs/developer-docs/docs/indexer/api/self-hosted.md

 ### `auth_token`

 This is the auth token used to connect to the Transaction Stream Service.
-If you are using the Labs-Hosted instance you can use the API Gateway to get an auth token.
+If you are using the Labs-Hosted instance you can use the API Gateway to get an API key.
 Learn more at [this page](/indexer/txn-stream/labs-hosted).

 ## Run with source code